-Special Event Worker—Many of the year’s most anticipated events, concerts and festivals happen during the summer.
+Many of the year’s most exciting events, concerts and festivals happen during the summer.
 And if you get a job as an usher, ticket taker or concession worker at a local venue, you’ll have the chance to see (or at least, hear) them for free, and get paid to do so.
 It’s a great way to stretch your entertainment budget while pocketing some extra cash.

-Online Entrepreneur—Do you have a great sense of style and an eye for bargains?
-Buying clothing, shoes, handbags and accessories at yard sales, thrift stores or on clearance, then reselling them on eBay or an app like Poshmark or Tradesy can be highly lucrative and doesn’t take much work beyond writing good descriptions and timely mailing of packages.
+Do you have a great sense of style and an eye for bargains?
+Buying clothing, shoes, handbags and accessories at yard sales, thrift stores or on clearance, then reselling them on eBay or an app like Poshmark or Tradesy can be highly lucrative.
+It doesn’t take much work beyond writing good descriptions and mailing out packages.